-When your mild-mannered dog is quietly snoozing in his bed, it's hard to believe it's the same guy who could scale a fence to meet up with a dog in heat.
-A dog in heat emits powerful odors, strong enough to entice suitors from 3 miles away.
+When your mild-mannered dog is quietly snoozing in his bed, it's hard to believe he's the same guy who could scale a fence or dig through rock-hard ground to meet up with a female dog in heat.
+A dog in heat emits powerful odors, strong enough to entice suitors from up to three miles away.
 If your dog isn't neutered, you'll have to be clever and determined about calming him during the female's estrus cycle.

 How to Calm a Male Dog When a Female Is in Heat

 PetPlace.com says the typical female dog experiences one to four heat cycles a year, each lasting approximately two to three weeks.
 Depending on the dog, you may not notice she's in heat right away; often a bloody discharge is the first thing to clue you in.

 A dog can't get pregnant early in her cycle, but as Whole Dog Journal explains, after a week to 10 days, she enters the estrus phase of her heat cycle.
 At this point, her discharge becomes more watery, and she often begins to mark, depositing urine on various spots in and out of the house, signaling her receptiveness to mate.
 During this time, her urine contains hormones and pheromones easily detected by male dogs, which can detect her scent and condition from great distances.

 Not so gentlemanly responses

 Dogs have a sharp sense of smell that helps them perpetuate the species.
 Once an intact male gets a whiff of his potential new girlfriend, he'll do just about anything to find his way to her, including digging under and jumping over fences and dodging his way across a busy highway.
 The male also will urine mark if he picks up the scent of a female in estrus, signaling his availability.
 If there's competition for her affections, there may be some aggressive behavior as two male suitors battle it out for her attentions.